 - 1 tsp pure vanilla extract

-- Bake on the center rack at 400F for 10-15 minutes, using a toothpick to test the center.
-If you spear a chocolate chip accidentally, try again with another toothpick -- I'm notorious for this!
-Once the toothpick comes out clean you're good to go.
-Move the scones a wire rack to cool and be careful not to burn your mouth while you run off with one while it's still piping hot.
+Transfer the scones a wire rack to cool and be careful not to burn your mouth while you run off with a fresh-from-the-oven while it's still piping hot.
 In case you actually wind up with leftovers, wrap tightly with saran wrap and store at room temperature for up to four days.
 Heat them up by sticking them in the microwave for 15 seconds or so... just long enough that the chocolate chips partially melt in that dreamy way that they tend to do!
 Cue swooning.

 so… how were they!?